 - 1 knob of butter

-- 1 tbsp chopped fresh dill and parsely
+- 1 tablespoon chopped fresh dill and parsely

-Place the baby potatoes in a large pan and cover with plenty of water.
+- Place the cubed potatoes in a pot and cover with water.

-Next, season with salt and ground black pepper, add the parmesan chees, dill and parsley, chopped spring onion and stir.
+- Next, season with ground black pepper, add the parmesan cheese, dijon mustard, and stir.

-Give the mixture a good stir and spoon it onto oven-proof dishes.
+- Give the mixture a good stir and spoon it onto 2 smaller oven-proof dishes or a larger one.

-Top it with the mashed potatoes and sprinkle over the parmesan cheese.
+- Top it with mashed potatoes and sprinkle over the cheddar cheese.

 - Click on the US Customary link to see the measurements displayed in cups and ounces.